tamslo/gitlab-issue-automation/README.md

 duein: "24h" # Duration string as per https://pkg.go.dev/time?tab=doc#ParseDuration (e.g "30m", "1h")
 crontab: "@daily" # The recurrance schedule using crontab syntax, such as "*/30 * * * *", or a predefined value of @annually, @yearly, @monthly, @weekly, or @daily
 ---
-This is your daily reminder to perform the following actions
+This is your daily reminder to perform the following actions (**you need to give a description, otherwise parsing will fail**)

 * [ ] Action 1
 * [ ] Action 2